cfenollosa/os-tutorial/README.md

 os-tutorial
 ===========

+_⚠️ Hey!
+This is an old, abandoned project, with both technical and design issues [listed here](https://github.com/cfenollosa/os-tutorial/issues/269).
+Please have fun with this tutorial but do look for more modern and authoritative sources if you want to learn about OS design. ⚠️_

 How to create an OS from scratch!

 I have always wanted to learn how to make an OS from scratch.
 In college I was taught